 For these Indigenous communities, the forest is not only their house, but their home.
 Here, they find everything they need to survive – it’s their pharmacy, their local market, it’s key to their livelihoods and their ancestral forms of sustainable farming.

-In Orellana, NCE will be working closely with the Kichwa and Waorani Indigenous Nationalities, who will not only be beneficiaries of this incredible project but active partners in its development.
+In Orellana, Nature and Culture in Ecuador will be working closely with the Kichwa and Waorani Indigenous Nationalities, who will not only be beneficiaries of this incredible project but active partners in its development.

 Through extensive consultations, they will play a key role in determining the boundaries of the protected area and its ongoing management, ensuring it aligns with their values and incorporates their needs and knowledge.

-Jaime Toro, Coordinator of the Amazonian office at NCE, says the project is “an exercise of collaboration, of co-governance, and of trust, to make conservation decisions together.”
+Jaime Toro, Coordinator of the Amazonian office at Nature and Culture in Ecuador, says the project is “an exercise of collaboration, of co-governance, and of trust, to make conservation decisions together.”

 By supporting our appeal, you can become part of this collaboration.